Omar8345/hashnode-blogs-backup/cl6jefsbf0b7ixvnvhea7fgiv.md

 );
 ```

-So what we are doing is that we are checking if username and password is provided when executing the command, so if both or one of the credentials aren't provided, we will log an error with expecteed usage and exit.
+So what we are doing is that we are checking if username and password are provided when executing the command, so if both or one of the credentials aren't provided, we will log an error with expected usage and exit.

 If they are both provided, we import `request` and set options where the API is running accepting JSON requests, setting the method to `POST`, and in the JSON which we will send, we provide `username` and `password`, and then if we get a JSON back with status code `200` which means **OK**, we return the JSON to the user in the console, which is fine, as long as our JSON response is human readable and understandable, you may configure this if you wish 😉.